therealsphinx/support.balsamiq.com/content/sales/updatecard.md

 *   [myBalsamiq](/sales/mybsubscriptions/#updating-your-credit-card-or-invoice-information)
 *   [Mockups for Google Drive](/sales/gdrivesubscription/#updating-your-credit-card-or-invoice-information)

-## Mockups 3 for Desktop, Confluence and JIRA, When Purchased from Balsamiq
+## Mockups 3 for Desktop, Confluence Server and JIRA Server, When Purchased from Balsamiq

 We have no automatic payments for license purchases.
 We do not keep records of credit cards for future license upgrades or maintenance purchases.

-## Mockups for Confluence and JIRA, When Purchased from Atlassian Marketplace
+## Mockups for Confluence Server and JIRA Server, When Purchased from Atlassian Marketplace

 Log in to [My Atlassian](https://my.atlassian.com/product) and update your info there.